Inflectra/rapise-documentation/docs/Guide/deal_with_a_simulated_object.md

     ![mspaint](./img/mspaint_toolbar.png)

 4. Press `Ctrl+5` to spy on the UI.
-Press `Ctrl+G` to spy on the Paint application.
+Press ++ctrl+g++ to spy on the Paint application.
 Notice several things about the behavior of the MS Paint application under the Object Spy.
       1. As you move the mouse inside the color box, the entire surrounding box will show a red highlight but the individual color tiles will not.
       2. Properties of the color box control have no clues on how to find a particular color.